NCW chief to meet riot-affected women in West Bengal's Murshidabad

 The NCW chief said she will interact with local victims, their families and also meet the district magistrate, superintendent of police and other senior officers of Murshidabad and Malda.

-Three persons were killed in communal violence in Shamsherganj, Suti, Dhulian and Jangipur areas of Murshidabad district having Muslim majority population during protests against the Waqf (Amendment) Bill on April 11 and 12.
-PTI SUS AS AS
+Three persons were killed in communal violence in Shamsherganj, Suti, Dhulian and Jangipur areas of Murshidabad district having a Muslim majority population during protests against the Waqf (Amendment) Act on April 11 and 12.